Cheerleader in red and white uniform backed by clouds, held up by teammates

 Scholarships are not fully funded

 The NCAA and NAIA set maximum limits on the number of scholarships colleges can offer, but they also don’t require the schools to fully fund them.
 This isn't something frequently talked about but something prospects will encounter as they start talking to coaches.
-For instance, can you see the problem of requiring college baseball coaches to provide a minimum of a 25% scholarship while they may only have three of their allowed 11.7 scholarships funded.
+For instance, can you see the problem of requiring college baseball coaches to provide a minimum of a 25% scholarship while they may only have three of their allowed 11.7 scholarships funded?
 And we're talking at D-I schools here.
-So bear in mind, coaches are in tight a spot as you when it comes to funds and how they can properly disperse them to college athletes.
+So bear in mind, coaches are in as tight a spot as you when it comes to funds and how they can properly disperse them to college athletes.

 Related: Ultimate Scholarship Guide: Searching for Scholarships